 If any bone is crossed with any other bone then the effects that it has are nullified.
 If three or more bones are crossed, then any money in the pot that falls under them will be excluded from all winnings and be in the pot for the next round.
-If four or more bones are crossed are crossed, then all money is returned, and the game is set up again.
+If four or more bones are crossed, then all money is returned, and the game is set up again.

 Number of Players

 Cheating at this game is difficult but anyone caught doing it would have been expected to fight against all other players at the table to prove their bravery and earn their honor back or else never play the game again among those that know you are a cheater.